 Near the boundary $z\to0$ we impose the Dirichlet boundary conditions for $A_x$ by fixing $a_x$.
-Integration of $a_x$ along $\mathcal{C}$ is the magnetic flux $\Phi$ threading the ring, \be \Phi=\int {\bf B}d{\bf S} =\int \left(\nabla\times{ a_x}\right)d{\bf S} =\oint_{\mathcal C}{a_x} d{x}=a_x L. \ee The last equality holds because of the homogeneity of $a_x$ along $x$-direction as we imposed.
-The gauge invariant velocity of the superflow can be defined as \cite{tinkham} \be ={\bf\nabla} \theta-a_x. \ee For a fixed value of $a_x$ (equivalently to fix $\Phi/\Phi_0$ where $\Phi_0=2\pi$ is the flux quantum), it is possible to get various winding numbers according to the statistical properties of KZM \cite{Sonner:2014tca,delCampo:2021rak}.
-At final equilibrium ${\bf u}=\nabla \theta-a_x=\frac{2\pi}{L}(W-\Phi/\Phi_0)$ from the Eqs.\eqref{W} and \eqref{Phi}, thus, as one varies $a_x$ and makes multiple simulations one can arrive at a distribution of ${\bf u}$.
-Due to the `central limit theorem' \cite{Feller}, large number of independent simulations ($7000$ times in this paper) of $\bf u$ should satisfy the normal distribution.
-Fig.\ref{p2}(a) shows the probability density for the distributions of ${\bf u}$.
+Integration of $a_x$ along $\mathcal{C}$ is the magnetic flux $\Phi$ threading the ring, \be \Phi=\int {\bf B}d{\bf S} =\int \left(\nabla\times{ a_x}\right)d{\bf S} =\oint_{\mathcal C}{a_x} d{x}=a_x L. \ee The last equality holds because we set a uniform $a_x$ along the ring.
+The gauge invariant velocity of the superflow is defined as ${\bf u}={\bf\nabla} \theta-a_x$ \cite{tinkham}.
+For a fixed value of $a_x$ (equivalently to fix $\Phi/\Phi_0$ where $\Phi_0=2\pi$ is the flux quantum), we are able to get a distribution of winding numbers from numerous independent simulations according to the statistical properties of KZM \cite{Sonner:2014tca,delCampo:2021rak}.
+At the final equilibrium state, ${\bf u}=\nabla \theta-a_x=\frac{2\pi}{L}(W-\Phi/\Phi_0)$ from Eqs.\eqref{W} and \eqref{Phi}.
+Thus, as one varies $a_x$ and performs multiple simulations one can reach a distribution of ${\bf u}$.
+Due to the `central limit theorem' \cite{Feller}, large number of independent simulations ($7000$ times in this paper) of $\bf u$ should satisfy the normal distribution, shown in Fig.\ref{p2}(a).
 The dashed line is the normal distribution function with the mean $\langle{\bf u}\rangle\approx 0$ and standard deviation $\sigma({\bf u})\approx 0.1033$.
-The numerical results matches the normal distribution very well.
-We further check that the higher cumulants of ${\bf u}$ are $\kappa_3({\bf u})\approx 4.9064\times10^{-6}$ and $\kappa_4({\bf u})\approx -1.6690\times10^{-5}$, which are very tiny and numerically verifies that $P(\bf u)$ is a normal distribution \cite{cumulants}.
-It should be noted that the winding number is integer, therefore, its distribution can never be normal distribution.
-However, one can first assume $W$ as a continuous variable which satisfy the normal distribution as the dashed lines in Fig.\ref{p2}(b) shows.
+Numerical results (purple bars) match the normal distribution very well.
+We further check that the higher cumulants of ${\bf u}$, for instance, the third and fourth cumulants are respectively $\kappa_3({\bf u})\approx 4.9064\times10^{-6}$ and $\kappa_4({\bf u})\approx -1.6690\times10^{-5}$, which are very tiny and numerically verifies that $P(\bf u)$ is a normal distribution \cite{cumulants}.
+It should be noted that the winding numbers $W$ are integers, therefore, the distribution for $W$ can never be normal distribution.
+However, one can first assume $W$ as a continuous variable which satisfies the normal distribution as the dashed lines in Fig.\ref{p2}(b) shows.
 Then, the probabilities for each integer winding number are in fact the probabilities of the normal distribution at those integers.
-The dashed lines in Fig.\ref{p2}(b) have the means $\langle W\rangle\approx\Phi/\Phi_0$ for each plot as the dotted dashed lines indicate.
+Just as Fig.\ref{p2}(b) shows, numerical results for $W$ (colored bars) match the dashed lines of the normal distributions very well at each integer.
+The normal distributions in Fig.\ref{p2}(b) have the means $\langle W\rangle\approx\Phi/\Phi_0$ for each plot as the dotted dashed lines indicate.
 Their standard deviations are identical as $\sigma(W)\approx0.7927$.